Am I too Intelligent to Date?

 If you were truly too smart to date, you would already know that isn’t the problem.
 Intelligence doesn’t block love.
 Using intelligence to block love is called avoidance.

-I once watched a man at a networking mixer sigh into his drink and say, “I think I’m just too smart to date.”He said it like a diagnosis instead of a choice.
+I once watched a man at a networking mixer sigh into his drink and say, “I think I’m just too smart to date.”He said it like a diagnosis.
 Then a woman across the table said calmly, “Maybe you’re not too smart—maybe you’re just hard to love.”

-If felt like the entire room went silent, because she was accurate.
+It felt like the entire room went silent, because she was so accurate.
 There were deep breaths and some sighs and a few stunned looks.
 Everyone knew she was a truth teller.

 Intelligence Is Powerful—and Dangerous